How Reliable are Wireless Home Security Systems?

 Protect Yourself Before the Next Storm Winter weather has already hit Rochester, Syracuse, and Buffalo this year and it is going to do it again.
 The winter storms that hit the area can come with high winds and large amounts of snow, which can cause power outages and a wide range of other issues that can affect your home security.
 Basically, winter weather can have an impact on your daily life.
 Snow, sleet, freezing rain, and subzero temperatures can affect heating bills, driving conditions, and the security of your home.
 To make sure winter weather doesn’t make your home vulnerable, there are some things that you need to know.
 1. Power Outages Very cold temperatures and high wind can cause power outages.
 If you have a security system, it probably operates on electricity.
 Due to the number of power outages in the area, a back-up power source is necessary.
 That back-up power source can come in the form of battery power.
 Fortunately, there are security systems that have battery backup.
 If the power goes out, the system switches over to battery mode.
 When the electricity is restored, the system switches back to electric power.
 This gives you constant protection all year round (summer storms are notorious for causing power outages).
 2. Communication Issues Communications are usually affected during a winter storm.
 This can be critical for 24/7 monitored security services.
 It is ideal to add cellular monitoring to your home security system so your security monitoring service is able to switch to your cellular connection in case your Wi-Fi connection fails.
 This helps you prevent burglaries or theft because the bad weather isn’t bringing down your home security system.
 You must also consider the fact that emergency services receive a lot of calls during a weather event. use.com, power outages are increasing in Upstate New York Basically, there are many ways to keep your system up and running during a storm, which amplifies every reason why professional security system installation is necessary.
 3. Outside Lights and Surveillance Lights and outdoor video surveillance can be seriously affected by bad weather.
 Security lights can be damaged by wind or ice.
 Professional video surveillance installers tend to place cameras in the necessary places under as much protection as possible to minimize or eliminate damage.
 However, once again, it can come down to electricity.
 Any kind of battery backup that can be instituted can make an incredible difference.
 You might also want to consider a backup generator so that you can operate other areas of your home when you need to.
 Having lights on is a fantastic burglar deterrent.
 A burglar is less likely to target a home, or even a business, that is lit up when the power is out all around.
 4. Protect Yourself More diligence is also needed when protecting yourself.
 For instance: Have a battery-powered radio on-hand so you can get updates, storm news, and other information.
 Make sure your cell phone is charged.
 Create an emergency kit that has food, water, hats, gloves, blankets, batteries, a flashlight, and matches.
 Make sure there’s enough to last a few days.
 Keep all windows and doors locked when inside and outside of the home.
 If you don’t already have a security system installed, call a professional immediately.
 These systems not only include video surveillance, but carbon monoxide and fire protection.
 Contact A Syracuse, Buffalo, and Rochester Security System Installer SPS Fire & Security wants you to be safe whether the electric is on or off.
 That is why affordable home security options are available that are customizable and scalable.
 To learn more, use our contact form or call us at 585-770-0348.

-The Doorbell Camera – New But Effective A doorbell camera gives you a view of what is going on outside and who is passing through whether you are home or not.
-Because it can be integrated into your home security system, you receive a lot of the features you get with other system components, such as being able to see who is at the door via a mobile application when you’re away.
-An example of how the doorbell camera and application work together: let’s say you’re at the beach and someone rings your doorbell.
+When you have a doorbell camera, you have better security A doorbell camera gives you a view of what is going on outside and who is passing through.
+Because it can be integrated into your home security system, home security is enhanced.
+The main feature is being able to see who is at the door via a mobile application when you’re away.
+An example of how the doorbell camera and application work together: Let’s say you’re at the beach and someone rings your doorbell.
 You will get an alert on your smartphone telling you someone is at your door.
 A video feed will allow you to see that person.
-Although you can see them, they won’t be able to see you.
-Since burglars tend to ring the doorbell before breaking into a home, this is a great way to begin taking action before the threat or burglary becomes a reality.
-Doorbell cameras also: Protect packages from porch pirates Catch suspicious activity in the front yard and porch area Help you keep an eye on your children Have a “do not disturb” option so sleeping children aren’t disturbed The list of benefits goes far beyond the short list here, but there are some questions that you must ask before investing in a doorbell camera.
+Burglars tend to ring the doorbell before breaking into a home.
+This device is a great way to get ahead of a potential burglary.
+However, some burglars prefer to sneak around.
+Motional detection triggers the doorbell camera and sends you a notification.
+Although the creeper can’t see you, you can see them.
+Doorbell cameras also: Protect packages from porch pirates.
+Catch suspicious activity in the front yard and porch area.
+Help you keep an eye on your children.
+Have a “do not disturb” option so sleeping children aren’t disturbed.
+The list of benefits goes beyond this short list.
+Ask the following questions to find answers specific to you.
 1. What does the installation process entail?
 You can have a battery powered or hard-wired doorbell camera.
 If you choose a battery powered system, the installation process takes less time.
-A hard-wired system is integrated into the home’s electrical system by a professional and is the most reliable type because batteries can fail.
-2. What are the components of a doorbell camera?
+A hard-wired system is integrated into the home’s electrical system by a professional, and is the most reliable type because batteries can fail.
+2. What are the doorbell camera components?
 A doorbell camera with a microphone and speakers allows you to interact with the person at the door no matter where you are.
-These cameras also sometimes include night vision, motion detectors that trigger the camera when activity is detected, and there is the actual doorbell that a person pushes to alert you that they are there.
+These cameras often include night vision, motion detectors, and there doorbell button.
 3. How does a doorbell camera stand up to the weather?
-The Rochester, Syracuse, and Buffalo area has been known for its tough weather, but there are ways to further weather-proof your doorbell camera, such as through the purchase of tamper- and weather-proof cases.
-Most doorbell cameras are built to stand up to tough conditions since they are made to be outside.
-If you decide you want to further protect the unit, it’s important for the case to be specifically designed for your model.
+The Rochester, Syracuse, and Buffalo area has been known for its tough weather.
+There are ways to further weatherproof your doorbell camera: Purchase of tamper- and weather-proof cases: Most doorbell cameras are built to stand up to tough conditions since they are made to be outside.
+If you decide you want to further protect the unit, ensure the case is specifically designed for your model.
 4. Couldn’t a thief pry the unit off of the house?
-Thieves have definitely tried and are largely unsuccessful.
-Even if a thief was successful at breaking the camera or removing it, the recordings are stored on an external source.
+Thieves have definitely tried and are usually unsuccessful.
+Even if a thief broke or removed the camera, the recordings are stored externally.
 Taking out the camera doesn’t have any effect on the recordings.
 This is also another reason why professional installation is better than DIY installation.
+The installation goes beyond that of a store-bought camera.
 5. Can I have a doorbell camera integrated into my existing home security system?
 The one true way to know if you can integrate a doorbell system into your existing security system is to talk to a home security professional.
-This is so compatibility can be determined before throwing your money down on this investment.
-Nonetheless, adding this type of component to your system is the perfect way to initiate a much-needed system upgrade if you are using an older system and want added protection.
-In fact, it was reported in 2017 that video doorbell sales were expected to grow 28% per year for the next five years and primarily as a component integrated into existing security systems.
-While this level of security is still largely limited to the United States, it’s expected to become more mainstream as consumer awareness of this option grows.
+This is so compatibility is determined before making the investment.
+Adding this type of component to your system initiates a much-needed system upgrade if you are using an older system.
+Upgrades result in better security.
+In fact, it was reported in 2017 that video doorbell sales were expected to grow 28% per year for the next five years, and primarily as a component integrated into existing security systems.
+At one time, it was expected that this level of security was limited to the United States.
+Since 2017, the global doorbell camera market grew to $1.2 billion.
+The figure is expected to reach $4.6 billion by 2031.
+The growth is a reflection of society’s realization that doorbell cameras equal safety.
+It is nice to be on vacation and see who is at the door.
+What’s more, is the ability to speak to the visitor.
+With doorbell cameras being more prevalent, the sight of one makes burglars turn around.
 Contact Your Rochester, Buffalo, and Syracuse Home Security Installer Today At SPS Fire & Security, we take your home security as seriously as we do our own by ensuring you have the best of the best.
 To learn more about doorbell camera integration or simply improving the level of security at home, call us at 585-770-0348 for a free consultation or complete our contact form and a professional from our office will get back to you.

 Get Started on Your Home Security New Year’s Resolution Now

-Top 7 Tips to Protect Your Home This Christmas Black Friday is over and that means there are gifts in homes waiting to be revealed on Christmas Day.
+Top 7 Tips to Protect Your Home This Christmas Black Friday is over, which means gifts are now in homes waiting to be opened on Christmas Day.
 Unfortunately, burglars expect this.
-They expect that a majority of people did a great deal of shopping on Black Friday, Small Business Saturday, and Cyber Monday.
-Here are 7 Christmas home security tips to help beat the burglars.
-What’s the first thing a burglar looks for?
+They know that a majority of people did a great deal of shopping on Black Friday, Small Business Saturday, and Cyber Monday.
+Here are 7 Christmas home security tips to help you beat the burglars: What’s the first thing a burglar looks for?
 A home without a security system.
 What’s the second thing they look for?
-The occupants to not be home so they can get inside and see what’s under that tree.
-The closer you get to Christmas, the higher the odds of becoming the victim of a burglar become, especially on Christmas Eve.
-Christmas Eve is when you leave your home to celebrate with family, which means gifts are left under the tree unattended for a long time.
+Unfortunately, they look for the occupants to not be home so they can get inside and see what’s under that tree.
+The closer you get to Christmas, the higher the odds of a burglar targeting your home become, especially on Christmas Eve.
+You often leave your home to celebrate with family, which means gifts are left under the tree unattended for a long time.
 Fortunately, you can protect your home and purchases.
-Home Security Tips for the Christmas Season Motion sensors, flood lights, video surveillance, or a home security system throughout your entire home can make all the difference in the world.
+Christmas Home Security Tips Motion sensors, flood lights, video surveillance, or a home security system throughout your entire home can make all the difference in the world.
 When a burglar sees cameras or evidence that a home security system is in place, they move on.
 Don’t feed extension cords through windows because that leaves them partially open Ensure doors and windows are secure when leaving.
 Install dead-bolts if you don’t have any.
+Secure your doors and windows.
+Ensure all doors and windows are locked.
+Consider using reinforced locks and deadbolts for added security.
+Protect your packages.
+Don’t let delivered packages sit outside for extended periods.
+Arrange for prompt delivery, package tracking, or delivery to a secure location.
+Be cautious about social media.
+Avoid posting on social media that you will be away from home for extended periods.
+Maintain a well-lit home.
+Use timers on indoor and outdoor lights to give the appearance that your home is occupied, even when you are away.
+Be aware of your surroundings.
+Report any suspicious activity in your neighborhood to the authorities.
 Keep blinds, curtains, or drapes closed, especially when the tree and the presents underneath it are visible.
-Valuables should always be out of sight of windows.
-Don’t hide keys under door mats, in flower pots, or under stones.
+Additionally, valuables should always be out of sight of windows.
+Also, don’t hide keys under door mats, in flower pots, or under stones.
 Burglars know this trick very well.
-If you are going to be gone for an extended period, have a neighbor park their car in your driveway or arrange for gifts to be stored with someone you trust.
-You may want to keep receipts until after the holidays, so lock them away in a safe, file cabinet, or fireproof box.
-Burglars have been known to dig through the trash.
-If you must throw away receipts, shred them.
+Furthermore, if you are going to be gone for an extended period, have a neighbor park their car in your driveway or arrange for gifts to be stored with someone you trust.
+Keep receipts until after the holidays, so lock them away in a safe, file cabinet, or fireproof box.
+In addition, burglars have been known to dig through the trash.
+Shred receipts before you throw them away.
 Rochester, Syracuse & Buffalo Residents – Protect Your Home All Year Round!
 At SPS Fire & Security, we can help you protect your home at Christmas, New Year’s, and all year round.
-While burglaries climb during the Christmas season, they can happen anytime.
+Burglaries climb during the Christmas season, but they can happen anytime.
 It’s good to always be prepared.
 Call 585-770-0348 to find out how you can affordably protect your home.

-7 Tips to Help You Get Your Home Ready for Fall The weather has been unseasonably warm, but can you feel it?
-It’s still there – it’s Fall!
-The leaves are changing, pumpkin spice is everywhere, the Fall events are in full swing.
-However, the change of seasons can take its toll on your home.
-That’s why it’s important to get your home ready for fall, which will also put you on the road to getting your home ready for winter.
-Fall Home Preparation Tips Here are some tips to help you prep your house: Prevent flooding by cleaning your gutters.
-Water that flows over the gutter’s edge can pool around the foundation and enter cracks and crevices.
-Over time, the pooling can create those cracks that can allow moisture into your basement.
-A gutter leaf is a good way to keep debris out of your gutters to make cleaning much easier.
-Clean the fireplace, chimney, or chimney pipe of debris so that a fire doesn’t occur.
-You can hire a chimney cleaner who will ensure a properly closed damper and that all charred wood and ash is removed.
-Outdoor faucets need to be drained to avoid freezing.
-An outdoor faucet with water still in it could freeze up and crack, which can cause a leak.
-Hoses should also be removed and shutoff valves turned to those faucets.
+7 Tips to Help You Prep Your Home for Fall The weather feels warm for now, but can you sense it?
+Fall is definitely here!
+The leaves are changing colors, pumpkin spice fills the air, and fall events are happening everywhere in Ashland.
+However, this change of seasons can still affect your home.
+Therefore, it’s important to prep your home now, which will also start the process of getting it ready for winter.
+Tips to Prep Your Home in the Fall Luckily, here are some tips to help you prep your house: Prevent flooding by cleaning your gutters.
+Water that overflows the gutter can pool around your foundation and get into cracks.
+Over time, this pooling can create cracks that let moisture into your basement.
+A gutter leaf guard helps keep leaves and debris out, making gutter cleaning much easier.
+Clean your fireplace, chimney, or chimney pipe to prevent fires.
+You can hire a chimney cleaner who will make sure the damper closes correctly and that they remove all burnt wood and ash.
+Next, drain your outdoor faucets to avoid freezing.
+Water left inside an outdoor faucet can freeze and crack it, which will cause a leak.
+Also, remove hoses and turn off the shutoff valves to those faucets.
 Gaps around windows should be sealed up so you can keep home energy costs down.
 Plus, you’ll be a lot more comfortable if you don’t feel cold air from outside blowing in on you when you’re trying to cozy up on the sofa.
-Have a roof inspection performed.
-This is the perfect time of year to have a roof inspector come and check for small bits of damage so that the damage doesn’t worsen over winter.
-Roof inspectors can also see if you are at risk for ice dams.
-Rochester, Buffalo, and Syracuse get cold and ice dams are common and damaging.
-Prevention is key so you’re not calling an ice dam removal service in the middle of winter to take care of a problem.
-Check vents to the furnace to make sure they are not clogged or covered up by furniture or rugs.
+Now, Here’s a Little More: Furthermore, schedule a roof inspection now.
+Specifically, this time of year is perfect to have a roof inspector come and check for small damage.
+Because this prevents the damage from getting worse over the winter.
+Additionally, roof inspectors can also tell you if you’re at risk for ice dams.
+Although less common in Rochester compared to some areas, prevention is still key.
+Therefore, you don’t want to call an ice dam removal service in the middle of winter to fix a problem.
+Next, vents to the furnace to make sure they are not clogged or covered up by furniture or rugs.
 Blocked vents are fire hazards and can affect airflow.
-Upgrade your security alarm system if you haven’t yet.
+Lastly, update our security alarm system if you haven’t yet.
 Systems can now detect fire, flood, and carbon monoxide.
 Carbon monoxide is a bigger danger in the fall.
 Carbon monoxide is a bigger danger in the fall – protect your family!
 Call Your Rochester Security Company Today!
 At SPS Fire & Security, we have helped people throughout Rochester, Syracuse, and Buffalo keep their homes safe and secure.
 These tips, along with our business security and home security services, will keep some money in your pocket and keep you and what’s yours safe.
 Call today at 585-770-0348 for a free estimate.

 Top Home Security Systems Can Increase Your Home’s Worth